kasir-barati/sql/.github/docs/select/pagination.md

 > [!CAUTION]
 >
+> Here we've assumed that:
+>
-> Here we've assumed that id is auto increment (an integer).
-If you're like me, use UUID everywhere as your ID, then this probably is not your cup of tea.
+> - `id` is auto increment (an integer).
+If you're like me (use UUID everywhere as your ID) it is not gonna pose any form of issue [AMAIK](https://dba.stackexchange.com/q/267794/242569).

-- A definite sort order is mandatory.
+> - A definite sort order is mandatory.
-- The second part of the `WHERE` clause is a [tuple comparison](../glossary.md#tupleComparison).
+> - The second part of the `WHERE` clause is a [tuple comparison](../glossary.md#tupleComparison) and it **MUST** be implemented that way.
+If you declare them as two filters, implemented independently then it would result in most rows failing to show up at all.
+You need to implement the `id` filter only within ties of the `created_at` filter.

 ![Seek method implementation visualization](../assets/seek-method.gif)